google/wireit/README.md

 ### Kill

-When a failure occurs in `kill` mode, running scripts are immediately terminated, and new scripts are not started.
+When a failure occurs in `kill` mode, running scripts are immediately killed, and new scripts are not started.
 This mode is useful if you want to be notified as soon as possible about any failures.

 ```bash
 WIREIT_FAILURES=kill